Bioconductor/bioconductor.org/content/developers/unitTesting-guidelines.md

        pattern="^test_.*\\.R$"

-   For our example, therefore, a good choice would be:

-       MyPackage/inst/unitTests/test_divideBy.R

-   or if the `dividesBy` function was one of several home-brewed arithmetic functions you wrote, and for which you provide tests, a more descriptive filename (a practice we always recommend) might
+   For our example, therefore, a good choice would be `MyPackage/inst/unitTests/test_divideBy.R` or if the `dividesBy` function was one of several home-brewed arithmetic functions you wrote, and for which you provide tests, a more descriptive filename (a practice we always recommend) might be `MyPackage/inst/unitTests/test_homeBrewArithmetic.R`
-   be:

-       MyPackage/inst/unitTests/test_homeBrewArithmetic.R

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>